 Construction site claims

 Construction and building sites can be full of hazards, and if you work on these sites’ accidents may occur.
 If you have an accident on a construction site that wasn’t your fault, then you may be able to claim compensation.

 The construction industry must provide a safe environment for both workers and visitors.
 They have a duty of care for their employees and must adhere to strict health and safety guidelines to ensure its safe for all.

 Construction site injuries may be caused by:

-No matter the injury, if you have been injured whilst visiting or working on a construction site because not everything was done to ensure your safety, then you can make a construction site claim to gain the compensation you deserve, with the help of our personal injury solicitors.
+If you have been injured whilst visiting or working on a construction site because not everything was done to ensure your safety, then you can make a construction site claim to gain the compensation you deserve, with the help of our personal injury solicitors.

 Why should I make a construction site claim?

 If you have been injured due to another’s negligence, then it is your right to claim compensation.
 The compensation could help pay for any medical costs, loss of earning and any other costs caused by the accident.
 If your employer has failed to make the environment safe, then making a claim can lessen the chance of this happening to someone else.

 Who is responsible for keeping a construction site safe?